anacsanchez/Bobs-Burgers-Emporium/README.md

 Aimed at veg and non-veg burger lovers, Bob's Burgers* Emporium is an e-commerce site that allows for the purchase of Bob's Burgers.

 [Bob's Burgers Emporium Beta Site](https://burgers-emporium.herokuapp.com/)
      This site was developed in 10 days as a final project for the Grace Hopper Program at Fullstack Academy.
-Because Bob's Burgers Emporium was built for educational rather than commerical use, the site does not actually allow users to purchase bugers.
+Because Bob's Burgers Emporium was built for educational rather than commercial use, the site does not actually allow users to purchase bugers.

 ## App Functionality